 If you learnt to ride with the Motorcycle Safety Foundation then most likely you are already familiar with the Honda Rebel 250 (also known as the CMX250).

-The Honda Rebel 300 replaced the 250cc and for those looking for a 300cc bike with cruiser styling this is probably your best option.
+The Honda Rebel 300 replaced the 250cc and for those looking for a 300cc bike with cruiser styling or perhaps just a cheap 300cc motorcycle, this is probably your best option.

 The low seat height, easy handling and cool looks means this is one of the most popular 300cc motorcycles on the market today and is a firm favourite with beginners.